MHaaris/testing/README.md

 # testing
-this is for practise only
+This is for Practise Only.